-The College's complete Minors on Campus policy is available on the College web page: http://www.kenyon.edu/directories/offi es-services/operations/summer-programs minors-on-campus-policy/
+For more information, see kenyon.edu/directories/offices-services/operations/summer-programs/minors-on-campus-policy.

 E. Reporting Considerations

 1. Timeliness of Report

 In order to maximize the College's ability to respond promptly and effectively, all those impacted by Prohibited Conduct are encouraged to report as soon as possible.
 There is no time limit on reporting violations of this policy, though prompt reporting by responsible employees is expected.
 If the reporting party or respondent is no longer a student or employee at the time of the report, the College may not be able to take disciplinary action against the respondent, but it will still seek to meet its Title IX obligation by providing support for the reporting party and taking other appropriate action to eliminate, prevent and address the effects of the Prohibited Conduct.
 The College will also assist a reporting party in identifying external reporting options.